okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Unknown User Policy Object

-Evaluated if a match was not found with an existing User Profile, the Unknown User Policy determines whether is allowed to register and, if so, what User Type should be used for them.
+the Unknown User Policy is evaluated if a match was not found with an existing User Profile and determines whether the user is allowed to register and, if so, what User Type they should be assigned.

 | Property | Type    | Description                                                                             |
 |----------|---------|-----------------------------------------------------------------------------------------|